The Registration Process

 What to Expect At Camp

 Each cabin has 7 campers, one counselor and one CIT.
 This is the group your daughter will participate in camp activities with.
-Your daughter’s counselor and CIT are focused on building cabin camaraderie early on to ensure a fun and successful week at camp.
+Your daughter’s counselor and CIT are focused on building cabin camaraderie early on to ensure a fun and successful time at camp.

 Chilawee Trails promotes and enforces a dress code policy.
 We do not allow two piece bathing suits, mini shorts/skirts, tight clothing including yoga pants, spaghetti strap or low cut tops or tops that show off the midriff area.
 Please ensure the clothing your daughter packs adheres to this dress code.
 Please do not send your daughter’s best shorts, shirts, or jeans as camp clothes often get dirty and worn.

 When packing, choose a soft bag for easy storage, and clear garbage bags for sleeping bag.
 Please LABEL EVERYTHING.
-We keep a lost and found bin at the camp that gets emptied at the end of the week.
+We keep a lost and found bin at the camp that gets emptied at the end of camp.
 If items are not claimed they are donated to the needy.
 Please do not bring valuables to the camp as lost items are lost!
 A suggested packing list can be found here [LINK].